codaxy/cx-starter-kit/README.md

 	npm start

-By default, the development server runs on port 8088 in order to allow running Cx docs development server on the same machine simultaneously.
+By default, the development server runs on port 8088.

     npm run build